Xdet - MTreedet

 as the whole family.
 This method is described in detail in:

-The second method is an upgraded version of the MB-method which incorporates the possibility of using an external arbitrary functional classification instead of relying on the one implicit in the alignment.
+The second method is an upgraded version of the MB-method which incorporates the possibility of using an external arbitrary functional classification (in the form of pairwise protein functional similarities) instead of relying on the one implicit in the alignment.
 Such possibility is intended for cases where a phylogeny/function disagreement is suspected.
 This method is described in:

 - Antonio del Sol, Florencio Pazos & Alfonso Valencia.